ruancomelli/brag-ai/README.md

 <!-- TODO: post the CLI `--help` menus here -->

-## Coming Soon
+## Coming Soon™ 🚀

-- **Web Interface**: Access Brag AI through a user-friendly website
+- 🌐 **Web Interface**: Because sometimes clicking is better than typing
-- **Extended GitHub Integration**: Support for PR reviews, issues, and discussions
+- 🤝 **Extended GitHub Integration**: Support for PR reviews, issues, and discussions
-- **Integration with other tools**: Support for other tools like GitLab, Bitbucket etc.
+- 🔄 **Integration with other tools**: GitLab, Bitbucket, and more - we don't discriminate!
-- **Custom Templates**: Create your own formats for brag documents
+- 📝 **Custom Templates**: Make your brag document as unique as you are
-- **Export Options**: Additional export formats
+- 📦 **Export Options**: More ways to show off your achievements
-- **Local Processing**: Your data stays on your machine if you use local LLMs
+- 🔒 **Local Processing**: Your precious data stays on your machine if you use local LLMs

 ## Contributing

-Contributions are welcome!
-Please check out our [Contributing Guide](CONTRIBUTING.md) for guidelines.
+Got ideas?
+We'd love to hear them!
+Check out our [Contributing Guide](CONTRIBUTING.md) to join the fun! 🎈

 ## License

 <!-- TODO: switch to MIT -->

-This project is currently private.
+This project is currently private (shhh... 🤫)

 ## Support